First year module

 Lecturer: Dr Nicola Smith

-Demonstrate a sophisticated understanding of the ways in which different types of evidence are used to construct arguments in your discipline; and
+Demonstrate an in-depth understanding of the ways in which different types of evidence are used to construct arguments in your discipline.

 Effectively integrate theoretical and empirical material to construct your own arguments, both verbally and in writing.